Maryland and Virginia Rifle Regiment

 The Maryland and Virginia Rifle Regiment, most commonly known as Rawlings' Regiment in period documents, was organized in June 1776 as a specialized light infantry unit of riflemen in the Continental Army during the American Revolutionary War.
 The American rifle units complemented the predominant, musket-equipped, line infantry forces of the war with their long-range marksmanship capability and were typically deployed with the line infantry as forward skirmishers and flanking elements.
 Scouting, escort, and outpost duties were also routine.
 The rifle units' battle formation was not nearly as structured as that of the line infantry units, which employed short-range massed firing in ordered linear formations.
 The riflemen could therefore respond with more adaptability to changing battle conditions.

-The Maryland and Virginia Rifle Regiment consisted of nine companies—four from Maryland and five from Virginia.
+The Maryland and Virginia Rifle Regiment consisted of nine companies, four from Maryland and five from Virginia.
 The two-state composition of the new unit precluded it from being managed through a single state government, and it was therefore directly responsible to national authority as an Extra Continental regiment.

 Because most of the newly formed regiment surrendered to British and German forces at the Battle of Fort Washington on November 16, 1776, the service history of the unit's surviving element is complex.
 Although modern and contemporaneous accounts of the battle convey the impression that it marked the end of the regiment as a combat entity, a significant portion of the unit continued to serve actively in the Continental Army throughout most of the remainder of the war.
 Elements of the regiment served with George Washington's Main Army and participated in the army's major engagements of late 1776 through 1778.
 Select members of the regiment were also attached to Col. Daniel Morgan's elite Provisional Rifle Corps at its inception in mid-1777.
 The Maryland and Virginia Rifle Regiment was reorganized in January 1779 and was stationed at Fort Pitt, headquarters of the Continental Army's Western Department, in present-day western Pennsylvania primarily to help in the defense of frontier settlements from raids by British-allied Indian tribes.
 The unit was disbanded with all other Additional and Extra Continental regiments during the reorganization of the Continental Army in January 1781.
-It was the longest serving Continental Army rifle unit of the war.
+It was the longest serving Continental Army rifle unit.